Chase Ultimate Rewards has just launched its latest transfer bonus, which some members may want to take advantage of.

 Southwest Rapid Rewards is a revenue based frequent flyer program, which means that redemption values are tied closely to the cost of a paid ticket.

-As a general rule of thumb, you can expect that Southwest points can be redeemed at the following rates towards ticket costs:
+As a general rule of thumb, at the time this article was posted, you could expect that Southwest points can be redeemed at the following rates towards ticket costs:

 - Southwest Airlines Wanna Get Away fares cost 76-78 points per dollar